Forms versus Grade Levels

 Rather than place or advance a child based on age or number of months spent in one grade level, Delphian takes the approach that each level of a student's education involves the acquisition and demonstration of particular abilities and knowledge.
 What constitutes that knowledge and experience is the subject matter of each Form.

 This type of educational format is sometimes called competency-based or proficiency-based education.
-In the case of the Delphi Program, we prefer mastery-based, as our students do not pass a course or finish a form without having demonstrated 100% mastery of the key data in the material they've studied.
+In the case of the Delphi Program, we prefer mastery-based, as our students do not pass a course or finish a Form without having demonstrated 100% mastery of the key data in the material they've studied.

 What our students say upon graduating...

 "Form 6-Entry was honestly an amazing experience for me.
 I came to Delphian proficient in tenth grade math, English and science, but my basics were all out of whack.
 I really never faced that fact until I came here.
 I was building my education like a Jenga tower with a bunch of missing bricks.
 But every course I finished here was wonderful, and every time I finished another one I felt like I'd put the Jenga block back in my tower.
 I feel great about it and super excited for Form 6." ~C.S.

 "I grew tremendously on Form 6!
 I look back at myself at the beginning of this form and see a little boy with very little integrity and small leadership qualities.
 I was someone who followed, which isn't a bad thing, but who I followed wasn't the best.
 I'm now the captain of the basketball team and an officer on student council.
 I now set the example for new students and those trying to improve.
 Now I lead my group, and I lead them to greater things.
 I don't just lead them to the same spot they're in or back to where they came from.
 While on this form I met so many great people who helped me in ways they don't even know about.
 I can't wait to see what Form 7 holds!" ~L.M.